Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_spy_min_players                         0       // The minimum number of players required to spawn the spy ttt_hivemind_min_players                    0       // The minimum number of players required to spawn the hive mind ttt_guesser_min_players                     0       // The minimum number of players required to spawn the guesser
+ttt_spy_min_players                         0       // The minimum number of players required to spawn the spy ttt_hivemind_min_players                    0       // The minimum number of players required to spawn the hive mind ttt_guesser_min_players                     0       // The minimum number of players required to spawn the guesser ttt_quartermaster_min_players               0       // The minimum number of players required to spawn the quartermaster

 // ----------------------------------------